 Individuals – Australian Tax

-As an Australian tax resident* everyone has to lodge an Australian Tax Return with the Australian Taxation Office (ATO) to report your worldwide income regardless of whether this income is remitted to Australia.
+As a non-resident for Australian tax purposes you will be required to lodge an Australian tax return with the Australian Taxation Office (ATO) to report your Australian sourced income & gains.

 The Australian tax year runs from 1st July to 30th June.